ai-peer/dawn/docs/building.md

 gn gen out/Debug
 autoninja -C out/Debug
 ```

+The most common GN build option is `is_debug=true/false`; otherwise
+`gn args out/Debug --list` shows all the possible options.

+On macOS you'll want to add the `use_system_xcode=true` in most cases.
+(and if you're a googler please get XCode from go/xcode).

 ### Fuzzers on MacOS
 If you are attempting fuzz, using `TINT_BUILD_FUZZERS=ON`, the version of llvm